-This Password Manager application is a safe vault for all your passwords, but usually it can do more: like generate strong passwords for you and/or analyse whether your password is considered strong enough.
+This Password Manager application is a safe vault for all your passwords, but usually it can do more: like generate strong passwords for you, tell you whether you’ve got duplicates, have very old passwords and analyse whether your password is considered strong enough.

 Usually these apps also have a browser extension that taps into your passwords database to directly login to websites using your Password Manager, and they usually offer mobile apps and a means of syncing the database between installs and devices.